WINE PLACE SPACE II

 Deadlines and Submissions

-Wine cultivation, production, and consumption are deeply entangled with key ecological, economic, and cultural challenges of our time.
-Climate change is strongly affecting long-established wine regions and at the same time pushing the frontiers of wine cultivation.
-A fundamental shift in wine consumption practices – most notably the general decline in alcohol consumption – has led to recurring global overproduction crisis and financial strain for many wineries.
-At the same time, emerging market trends– such as growing environmental awareness and the rising demand for the biological, biodynamic and natural wine market – lead to fundamental changes in the global wine industry.
-From a social/cultural science and humanities perspective wine has long served as a compelling empirical entry point that provides avenues for discussing issues such as conspicuous consumption and production, class positioning, valuation (struggles), labor relations or, more recently, more-than-human (economic) relations.
+Wine production and consumption as naturecultural practices are deeply entangled with key ecological and socio-economic challenges of our time.
+Climate change is strongly affecting long-established wine regions and pushing the frontiers of wine growing.
+The general decline in alcohol consumption has led to recurring global overproduction crises and financial strain for many wineries.
+At the same time, growing environmental awareness and rising demand in the organic, biodynamic, and natural wine markets are leading to fundamental changes in the global wine industry, as winegrowers increasingly adopt alternative production methods.

 Registration information